ryeakle/rileyyeakle.com/_posts/2013-06-11-learning-programming.markdown

 >Ch.
 5: Recursive Polymorphism in Non-deterministic Data Structures

 High level programming is beautiful.
-Once you start, its hard to leave.
+Once you start, it's hard to leave.
 Principles like DRY (don't repeat yourself) and those awesome built-in data structures make for some elegant solutions to fundamentally complex problems.